Skip to content

 Team Education

 Technology is one thing, but who is going to fly this spaceship?
 Many vSphere Admins are fit in ESXi and vCenter.
 But what about NSX?
-In the VCF world, NSX is the standard for networking.
+In VCF, NSX is the standard for networking – not requiered but recommended.
 If your team has steered clear of SDN so far, you have a learning curve ahead of you.

 The same applies to Aria Operations.
 If the tool is now mandatory for license reporting and capacity planning, the team needs to know how to read and interpret dashboards.
 Training must be on the schedule—before the house is on fire.